-The Office of Access and Disability Services provides accessible programs and reasonable accommodations for students with a range of disabilities.
-For more information on support services offered through the Office of Access and Disability Service and documentation required, visit elmhurst.edu/ads or email disability.services@elmhurst.edu.
+The Office of Student Accessibility Services provides accessible programs and reasonable accommodations for students with a range of disabilities.
+For more information on support services offered through the Office of Student Accessibility Services and documentation required, visit elmhurst.edu/SAS or email accessibility.services@elmhurst.edu.